We've gotten one farce after another from the secretive judges at the Swedish Academy who confer the world's most prestigious prize for literature.

 Those Yanks of World War II are white-haired now.
 Great-grandchildren play about their feet.
 The grand parades and great commemorations are over.
 Only a few monuments to their achievements are yet to be built.

-The literature pants harder and harder to keep up with the dazof the innovations, but with a gun to my head this for the general reader looking for a short list of Jt are technically sophisticated yet comprehensible and the sense of being highly readable.
+The literature pants harder and harder to keep up with the proliferation of innovations, but, with a gun to my head, this is for the general reader looking for a short list of books that are technically sophisticated, yet highly readable.

 “Popular culture” is not the opposite of or the alternative to something called “high culture.”
 It is not degraded, debased, simple, or undisciplined.
 Nor is it defined primarily by its mass appeal or commercial values.